ENCATC Congress 2024

 Learn more here.

-Presenter: Francesco Spina, Sustainability Officer, Conservatoire Royal de Liège, Belgium.
+Presenters: Francesco Spina, Sustainability Officer, Conservatoire Royal de Liège, Belgium; Ashkhen Fixova, Office and Project Coordinator, The European Association of Conservatoires (AEC)

 SNFCC Sustainability Hub